Good memories of beachside Mojitos

-Our favourite place visited so far has to be Mexico because of the food...but the drinks are also good.
-Margaritas are one of my favourite drinks - I love tequila and lime.
+Our favorite place visited so far has to be Mexico because of the food...but the drinks are also good.
+Margaritas are one of my favorite drinks - I love tequila and lime.
 But a close second is a mojito.
 While Havana may be the birthplace of the mojito, I've got no complaints about how they serve them up in Mexico.
 Today is another hot day in Toronto and I'm dreaming of being oceanside on a comfortable lounge chair while being served mojito after mojito.

 What makes a mojito?
-Typically a mojito is made with white rum, sugar (or sugar cane juice), lime juice, mint and sparkling water.
+Typically a mojito is made with white rum, sugar (or sugar cane juice), lime juice, mint, and sparkling water.
 A nojito is essentially a virgin mojito with the white rum excluded.
 There are so many amazing variations of the mojito including the English mojito which subs the rum for gin and the sparkling water for Sprite.

 Looking for a good mojito recipe?
 Check these out:

 A spin on a mojito (nojito)